Kimxons/jekyll_blog/_posts/2021-06-22-Introduction-to-Django.markdown

 This will create a folder with the name of your project, in our case, Mysite in your current directory.
 Navigate to your project folder and fire your project.

 <code>python manage.py runserver</code>

+Visit http://127.0.0.1:8000/ to have a view of your first Django project.

+Congratulations!
+You just created your first Django web app.